About Marc B. Roitman

 Unlocking value in distressed situations

-Marc has worked with creditors, distressed investors, boards of directors and independent directors to successfully close complex transactions.
+Marc has worked with companies, independent directors, creditors and distressed investors to successfully close complex transactions.
 When the optimal deal outcome requires litigation, Marc has experience pursuing and defending actions in state court and bankruptcy court.

 Prior to joining Katten, Marc was an associate in the Business Restructuring practice at an Am Law Top 15 international law firm.